espoon-voltti/evaka/compose/README.md

 designed for running E2E tests locally and in continuous integration (CI) pipelines.

-First, you need to build frontends and all the docker images.
+First, you need to build frontends and all the Docker images.

 With [free icons](../frontend/README.md#using-free-icons)